richbayliss/balena-zerotier-gateway/README.md

 ## How to use:
 - create a new fleet on Balena https://balena.io
 - create a network on ZeroTier https://my.zerotier.com/
+- under `IPv4 Auto-Assign`, choose a IP address range that doesn't conflict with existing networks
+  - if your network is `192.168.*.*`, make sure to choose something different, like `10.144.*.*`.
 - copy the network ID (e.g. abcd12ef3456gh78)
 - update the application variables on Balena, add:
   - `ZT_NETWORK` = ZeroTier network ID